-A child and mother trust and then are abused by a cruel man.
+A child and mother trust but are abused by a cruel man.

 Bravely we ride the storm,